ChenPeleg/pwa-tools/README.md

 This project provides simple solutions to enhance your Vite React applications with Progressive Web App (PWA) capabilities, including offline functionality and app installation prompts.

+## Latest Updates

+**May 4, 2025**: Improved offline detection and updated caching strategies for better performance.

 ## Download Latest Release

 You can download and extract the latest release using the following command: